New Zealand Certificate in Study and Employment Pathways

 • Description: This course develops tauira understanding of Māori models of practice relevant to their chosen career or field of study.
 Tauira will explore how these models support personal, whānau, hapū, and iwi well-being, while also evaluating the impact of legislation on their application.
 The course emphasises culturally grounded approaches that enhance professional practice and well-being outcomes.

-CEP404 Science and Mathematics for an Identified Context
+CEP404 Science and Mathematics for an Identified Context (15 credits)

 Course Type: Elective